Land Management & Biodiversity

 Reclaiming Land at Keno Hill & Lucky Friday

-At the Keno Hill mine in Yukon Territory, we began work on a comprehensive reclamation plan to remediate historical mining activities that predate Hecla’s local operations.
-Hecla now manages the reclamation projects and has initiated production in a way consistent with current mining standards and Hecla’s values.
-We also prepared for water reclamation work at the property.
+At the Keno Hill Silver District in Yukon Territory, we began work on a comprehensive reclamation plan in other areas of the District to remediate environmental impacts that predate Hecla’s local operations.
+Hecla now manages the reclamation projects and is operating in a way consistent with current mining standards and Hecla’s values.
+In 2024, we completed planning for water reclamation work at the property, specifically management of drainage waters.

-Reclamation is a significant portion of our work at Lucky Friday on the tailings ponds.
-In 2023, we reclaimed previously disturbed areas by using the hydroseeding method, and we are preparing for future topsoiling of the site.
-Hydroseeding is more costly than other reclamation approaches but best stabilizes the soil to prevent erosion.
+Reclamation is an important part of our work at Lucky Friday on the tailings ponds.
+In 2024, we completed closure on a tailings pond, using the hydroseeding method after topsoiling the site.
+Hydroseeding is a cost-effective method of reclamation that stabilizes soil and prevents erosion.

 Biodiversity